PoissonRatioUQ: An R package for band ratio uncertainty quantification: The PoissonRatioUQ Package

 The function \texttt{CRPS()} takes three inputs, with the details depending on exactly what is available to the user.
 The first input is the grid on which the distribution is evaluated, the second is either the PDF or CDF of the predictive distribution, and the last is the value $\hat{x}$.
 If given the PDF, the function calculates the CDF using the provided grid and a linear interpolation.
 Then the trapezoid rule is used to calculate the integral in Eq. \eqref{eq:CRPS}.
 Testing showed that for unimodal parametric distributions, which is the use case this package is meant for, this was sufficiently accurate.

 For Gaussian predictive distributions, or predictive distributions that are sufficiently close to being Gaussian, the function \texttt{CRPSGaussian()} is available as an alternative.
 This function takes as arguments the mean $\mu$, standard deviation $\sigma$, and ground truth $\hat{x}$ and evaluates the CRPS using Eq. \eqref{eq:CRPS_Gauss}.
+Similarly the function \texttt{CRPSgbp()} takes the parameters $\alpha,\beta,p,q,$ and $\hat{x}$ as arguments and computes the CRPS using Eq. \eqref{eq:gbp_crps}.
+The function \texttt{inc\_beta()}, which evaluates the incomplete beta function with parameters $a,b$ at points $w$, is included to assist in calculations.
 A quick test, whose outcome is shown below, was performed to assess the accuracy and speed of these calculations.

-Both of these calculations show a relative error of less than 0.1\%, which is more than sufficient for our purposes.
-The total time to make all three of these estimates is less than 1/10 of a second.
+All of these calculations show a relative error of less than 0.4\%, which is sufficient for our purposes.
 Since this package is intended for use with parametric distributions, it can in theory achieve arbitrary accuracy based on the precision of the input grid.
+However, if the distribution to be evaluated is a Gaussian or generalized Beta-prime, the specific functions should be used as they are exact expressions and much faster than evaluating the integral in Eq. \eqref{eq:CRPS}.